Back to Academy

 BC Family Benefit

-Monthly payments for families with children:
+Monthly payments for families with children under 18:

-• Up to $1,750 per child under 18
+• Maximum benefit: Up to $1,750 per child per year

-• Based on family net income
+• Income-tested: Based on family net income

-• Paid monthly with CCB
+• Payment: Monthly, combined with CCB

 BC Training Tax Credit

-• For apprentices in Red Seal trades
+• For apprentices: In Red Seal trades programs

-• $1,000 per level completed
+• Per level: $1,000 per level completed

-• Up to $2,500 for completion
+• Completion bonus: Up to $2,500 for program completion

-• Employers can also claim a credit
+• Employers: Can also claim a credit for hiring apprentices

 BC Mining Flow-Through Share Tax Credit

-• 20% of BC mining exploration expenses
+• Credit rate: 20% of BC mining exploration expenses

-• For flow-through share investors
+• For: Flow-through share investors

-• Applies to BC mineral exploration
+• Applies to: BC mineral exploration activities

 BC Sales Taxes